kivy/kivy/doc/sources/installation/installation-windows.rst

 #.
 Download and install Kivy for Windows as explained above
 #.
 Go into the portable Kivy directory.
 This contains the `kivy.bat` file and the `Python`, `kivy`, `Mingw` folders etc.
 #.
 Rename the kivy directory to kivy.stable
-#. `Download the latest development version of Kivy from GitHub <https://github.com/kivy/kivy/archive/master.zip>`_ (the link comes from: https://github.com/kivy/kivy > Download ZIP)
+#. `Download the latest development version of Kivy from GitHub <https://github.com/kivy/kivy/archive/master.zip>`_
 #.
 Extract the zip into the Kivy portable directory
 #.
 Rename the directory named "kivy-<some hash>" to just "kivy"
 #.
 Launch kivy.bat